mattkelly/workshop-rs/src/generics/workshop/answer_1.md

 fn main() {}
 ```

-The complier expected `T` to be a concrete type instead of a generic type
+The compiler expected `T` to be a concrete type instead of a generic type
 parameter!